MamboJiang/fop-project/README.md

 ## Key Features

-- **Polished Story Mode**: A meticulously crafted narrative campaign featuring immersive visual-novel storytelling.
+-   **Cinematic Storytelling**: A meticulously crafted narrative campaign featuring immersive visual-novel storytelling.
-- **Visual Novel Interface**: Classic storytelling UI featuring character portraits and dialogue boxes.
-- **Interactive Title Screen**: Click and interact with the character directly on the main menu for unique dialogues.
+-   **Smooth Movement**: Physics-based controls with smart corner sliding.
 -   **Loyal Companion**: A dedicated sidekick character that follows and accompanies you throughout the maze.
 -   **Strategic Combat**: Battle enemies featuring distinct pathfinding logic, unique behaviors, and specific kill strategies.
+-   **Epic Boss Battles**: Challenge the ultimate boss with complex attack patterns and strategic mechanics.
+-   **Character-Driven Dialogue**: Experience the story through an expressive interface with dynamic character sprites.
 -   **RPG Elements**: Level up and customize your character's stats in Endless Mode.
+-   **Dynamic Lighting**: Atmospheric visual effects including fog of war.
 -   **Encyclopedia System**: Automatically unlocks entries for characters, enemies, and items as you encounter them.
-- **Dynamic Lighting**: Atmospheric visual effects including fog of war.
-- **Smooth Movement**: Physics-based controls with smart corner sliding.
+-   **Interactive Menu Screen**: Click and interact with the character directly on the main menu for unique dialogues.
 -   **Online Leaderboard**: Track your best runs against players worldwide.
 -   **Hand-Crafted Assets**: Features 50+ original illustrations, 3 music tracks, and 6 custom sound effects.